Why do Real Estate Agents need insurance?

 Why choose Aon for Real Estate Agent Insurance?

 When it comes to insurance for Real Estate Agents, there are a few options available to you, and deciding which ones you need might not be easy.
 Aon is committed to making life easier for you by arranging insurance that’s easy to understand, buy and manage, so you can get quotes and take out a policy online in just a few clicks.
 Or if you do need help, our team of friendly experienced brokers are a phone call away to help you understand what insurances you may or may not need, but more importantly, why; helping give you confidence that you’re making a better decision for you and your business.

 Aon is a proud partner of the Real Estate Institute of Australia (REIA), the Real Estate Institute of Queensland (REIQ), the Real Estate Institute of Western Australia (REIWA), the Real Estate Institute of Victoria (REIV) and the Real Estate Institute of Northern Territory (REINT).

 Both instances can result in hefty losses from both a financial and reputational standpoint.
 Therefore, having the right insurance is critical to help make sure you’re not faced with exorbitant out of pocket costs from one single incident.1

 A key part of this policy is Business Interruption, which can provide protection for lost revenue in the event your business is unable to operate as usual due to an insured peril.

 Business Insurance is made up of a number of cover sections, and you can choose the sections that relate to your business.
-Cover is also available for damage to money (if you keep cash on premises), portable contents such as mobile phones and laptops, and Public Liability.

 Management Liability insurance can also help cover Employment Practices claims made against you by current or former Employees.1